micmejia/bible-dump/NKJV/Luke/Luke 21.md

 So they asked Him, saying, "Teacher, but when will these things be?
 And what sign _will there be_ when these things are about to take place?"

 ###### 8
 And He said: "Take heed that you not be deceived.
-For many will come in My name, saying, 'I am _He,_' and, 'The time has drawn near.' [^d]Therefore do not [^e]go after them.
+For many will come in My name, saying, 'I am _He,_' and, 'The time has drawn near.'
+Therefore do not go after them.

 ###### 9
 But when you hear of wars and commotions, do not be terrified; for these things must come to pass first, but the end _will_ not _come_ immediately."